 1 selected for ASM Coverage on their next notified trip, or the 2 next time an ASM is available for coverage.
 3 4 v.
 Notification of Delays or Cancellations: The Sectors ASM 5 Provider(s) will notify the PTNS coordinator & the Sector 6 Manager of any trip delays, cancellations, or waivers within 24 7 hours via email within 24 hours of such notification.
 8 9 vi.
 Cancellations of Trips where an ASM is already present at Port 10 of Sail: In the event a Sector Vessel which was selected for ASM 11 cancels the trip and the ASM is already at the specified location 12 ready to sail the ASM may board another Vessel in this Sector, 13 regardless of Waivers already provided, that is departing from 14 the port on a Sector trip.
-The ASM will notify its employer 15 16 immediately, and the Service Provider will notify the PTNS 16 17 Coordinator and Sector Manager of the change in vessel 17 10 coverage.
-18 19 19 20 1.5 AT-SEA MONITORING OPERATIONAL STANDARDS: 20 21 1.5.1 Safety Requirements: Prior to setting sail the Operator of the Sector 22 Vessel shall detail and identify any vessel safety operating procedures and 23 other important information to the assigned ASM.
-The Sector Member 24 acknowledges that an ASM must complete a pre-trip vessel safety checklist 25 as provided by NMFS prior to leaving port.
-An ASM cannot be deployed on 26 a vessel that has failed to review the safety issues, and such vessel is 27 prohibited from leaving port without the ASM on board (unless a waiver is - .
-28 granted).
+The ASM will notify its employer 15 immediately, and the Service Provider will notify the PTNS 16 Coordinator and Sector Manager of the change in vessel 17 coverage.
+18 19 20 1 F AT CEA MONITORING OPERATIONAL STANDARDS.
+20 21 1.5 AT-SEA MONITORING OPERATIONAL STANDARDS:1.5.1 Safety Requirements: Prior to setting sail the Operator of the Sector 22 Vessel shall detail and identify any vessel safety operating procedures and 23 other important information to the assigned ASM.
+The Sector Member 23 24 acknowledges that an ASM must complete a pre-trip vessel safety checklist 25 as provided by NMFS prior to leaving port.
+An ASM cannot be deployed on a 26 vessel that has failed to review the safety issues, and such vessel is 27 prohibited from leaving port without the ASM on board (unless a waiver is 28 granted).
 For the safety of the vessels captain, crew and the ASM; the ASM 29 will not be allowed on deck any time that gear is being deployed.
-30 7 · · · · · · · · · · · · · · · · · · · 31 The Sector and its Members note that each ASM must be 32 provided with all the equipment specified by the NEFOP.
-It is the 33 responsibility of the individual ASM and its employer to ensure that all 34 25 equipment is in good working order and brought to the vessel at the agreed 35 36 upon time prior to sailing.
-36 27 1.6 WAIVERS : 1.6.1 Late At-Sea Monitor: In the event that an ASM fails to arrive at the 37 38 1.6.1 Late At-Sea Monitor: In the event that an ASM fails to arrive at the scheduled sail time and/or place; the Vessel Captain must call their 39 Providers Program Manager, prior to setting sail.
+30 6 The Control of the March of the Heat and ACMA and the 31 The Sector and its Members note that each ASM must be 32 provided with all the equipment specified by the NEFOP.
+It is the 33 24 responsibility of the individual ASM and its employer to ensure that all equipment is in good working order and brought to the vessel at the agreed 34 35 upon time prior to sailing.
+36 1.6 WAIVERS: 37 1.6.1 Late At-Sea Monitor: In the event that an ASM fails to arrive at the 38 scheduled sail time and/or place; the Vessel Captain must call their 39 Providers Program Manager, prior to setting sail.
 The Providers Program 40 Manager will verify that proper trip information was reported.
 Additionally, 41 the Program Manager may issue a verbal waiver to the Captain relieving the 42 vessel of its ASM obligation for the trip in question.
-Immediately upon 43 issuing a verbal waiver the Program Manager must notify the Sector 44 Manager, PTNS Coordinator and the Vessel (if requested) in writing that the 44 45 trip was granted a waiver due to a later ASM.
-46 1.6.2 Late NEFOP Observer : In the event that a NEFOP Observer fails to arrive Exhibit J: ASM Program EXHIBIT J. ASIVI FIOGRAM
+Immediately upon 43 issuing a verbal waiver the Program Manager must notify the Sector 44 Manager, PTNS Coordinator and the Vessel (if requested) in writing that the 45 trip was granted a waiver due to a later ASM.
+46 1.6.2 Late NEFOP Observer: In the event that a NEFOP Observer fails to arrive Exhibit J: ASM Program